-Edvin Schei^{1}, Eivind Valestrand1, Hannah Gillespie2, Beth Whelan3, J. Donald Boudreau4 Elizabeth Anne Kinsella5, Hilde Grimstad6, Monika Kvernenes2, Terese Stenfors7
+J. Donald Boudreau^{1}, Edvin Schei2, Eivind Valestrand2, Hannah Gillespie3, Beth Whelan4, Elizabeth Anne Kinsella5, Hilde Grimstad6, Monika Kvernenes2, Terese Stenfors7

-- 1 Corresponding author: University of Bergen, Bergen, Norway edvin.schei@uib.no - 2 Queen's University, Belfast, UK - 3 Memorial University of Newfoundland, St. John's, Newfoundland, Canada - 4 Faculty of Medicine and Health Sciences, McGill University, Montreal, Quebec, Canada - 5 Institute of Health Sciences Education, Faculty of Medicine & Health Sciences, McGill University, Montreal, Quebec, Canada - 6 Norwegian University of Science and Technology, Trondheim, Norway - 7 Karolinska Institutet, Stockholm, Sweden or years, we have known that many medical students lose empathy and experience burn out during the last part of their undergraduate education, despite starting with high motivation and above average mental health.
+1 Corresponding author: Faculty of Medicine and Health Sciences, McGill University, Montreal, Quebec, Canada donald.boudreau@mcgill.ca 2 University of Bergen, Bergen, Norway 3 Queen's University, Belfast, UK 4 Memorial University of Newfoundland, St. John's, Newfoundland, Canada 5 Institute of Health Sciences Education, Faculty of Medicine & Health Sciences, McGill University, Montreal, Quebec, Canada 6 Norwegian University of Science and Technology, Trondheim, Norway 7 Karolinska Institutet, Stockholm, Sweden or years, we have known that many medical students lose empathy and experience burn out during the last part of their undergraduate education, despite starting with high motivation and above average mental health.
 The most powerful learning environment is the clinic, where students in the final stages of their program interact with real patients and practice doctor's skills in authentic environments.
 We wondered how students at this stage are cared for as learners and novice professionals.
 We tried to identify explicit and hidden professional norms and competence goals that students are measured by, and sanctioned for not conforming with, in daily practice.
 We asked: Is there a mismatch between what medical students need to manage in their professional lives and the affordances inherent to the workplace environment where learning takes place?
 Can we intervene to mitigate any gaps?